idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Engineers that are interested in reading this post make good manager candidates.
 The path usually start with getting an intern, then being a tech lead with heavy mentoring.
 Then having them take over as many as people issues as people are comfortable with them tracking.

 ### How did you grow top talent

+### Performance Reveiws: Calibrations PSC, OLR, Connections

+[Performance reviews](https://imwrightshardcode.com/2021/06/discussing-rewards-for-people/) exist at most companies, and for good reason they:

+- Ensure performance is evaluated consistently.
+- Provide forced feedback.
+- Distribute compensation in accordance to impact.
+- Validate growth plans and find opportunities across the organization.
+- Assess bottom performers and ensure action is taken.

+Best practices for performance reviews:

+- Before Calibrations:

+  - Continous seeking feedback for team members, and anonymizing and providing feedback
+  - Continuous explanation of how tracking is occuring
+  - Doing mid point checkins, and peer manager review for hard situations (e.g. bottom performers and pending promotions)
+  - Consistent presentation template - this makes it easy for everyone to assess the presentation of people.
+  - Remind engineers you might find new data late, and what you do, that could change the assessment

+- At the start of every calibration session.
+Reminder that:

+  - Confidentiality is critical - Amazon says breaking confidentiality is a firing offense, which is great.
+  - Reminder of the importance of catching unconscious bias.
+  - Point is to calibrate the assessment process so it's fair.
+  - Include senior engineers - this helps the engineers trust the process is fair, and provides critical input.

+- After Calibrations:
+  - No surprises to the engineers, they should already be aware of their rating as it's been provided consistently.
+  - Provide as much feedback to engineers after the process, owning the message.
+  - Focus on growth plans (see above sections)

 ## Culture